Windexi/windexi.github.io/README.md

-## repo template cred goes to Supermamon. thanks for saving me a bit of time.
+## this repo brought to you by supermamon. thanks for the template mate, and for saving me a bit of time.

 <details>